chrisnmorrison/openmastery/learn/java/fundamentals/relational-operators.md

 - A program that validates your password before letting you into your account
 - A sensor that automatically turns on your Air Conditioning when it's above 23 Celsius

 And so much more.
-Give us the time, and we could come up with thousands of ideas!
+Give us the time, and we could come up with thousands of ideas.
 Let's look at each relational operator.
 Pay attention to how your write them!

 :::tip

-While not necessary, you'll typically use all of these operators with if and if-else blocks, where you test the conditions of two or more operators to make a decision.
+While not necessary, you'll typically use these operators with if and if-else blocks, where you test the conditions of two or more operators to make a decision.
 Don't worry about this for now, we'll cover this soon!
 :::

 ## == and !=